wrightmicahc/CBIP/README.md

 tiles$ID
 ```

 All outputs are saved to the "data/Tiles/output" folder as data.tables in .rds format.
+The subfolder "emissions" contains wildfire emissions estimates, the subfolder "residual_fuels" contains the residual fuels data.
+Each tile has scenario-specific outputs stored in a folder named for the tile number.
 The following code demonstrates how to access the results.

 ```
 emissions <- readRDS("data/Tiles/output/emissions/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")